-Some Nigerian brides just have wedding vision and dreams that are way bigger than their pocket and are bent on having their expensive wedding by all means.
+Some Nigerian couples want weddings that are bigger than their pockets, and will borrow to have it.
 Imagine a bride telling me that they have N200k and she wants to have 300 guests and does not want to use an open-field as a wedding reception venue.
-How is that possible in this our ‘obodo’ present Nigeria?
-It is well o.
-If you’re reading this, I believe that you’re better than that.
+How is that possible in this present Nigeria?

-5. Be Realistic – Can You Really Afford Your Initial Wedding Estimate/ Budget?
+5. Be Realistic – Can You Really Afford Your Wedding Budget?

-6. Slash Your Guest List Number (here’s why)
+6. Slash Your Number of Guests (here’s why)

 People want to know how classy your wedding is, and not necessarily how big?
 Who should you invite and who should you not invite?
 In a previous post, I explained all that, and you can read more about that here => how to cut down the number of guests.

 For example, if you planned to invite 300 guests, slash that number to 200 and calculate how much the cost has come down.
 If you planned to rent a 300-seating capacity venue, hire a 200-seating capacity hall which is less expensive; (also cut down your guest count to match it).

 If you asked the caterer and small chops woman to give you cost quotation for 300 plates of food and drinks, and that number of finger foods, cut the number down and tell her to make it for 200 people.
 If you budgeted souvenirs for 300 people, adjust it for 200 guests and see how the cost will come down.